ariscript/minidusa/roadmap.md

 In progress:
-- `rel-var` appearing in Racket expressions is not allowed, which is preventing us from adding in import sugar
 - If we keep syntax objects around at runtime and return them in solutions, how are supposed to write any tests?
 Should this be exposed to end users?
 If not, how will _they_ disambiguate?